Fungus-Community-Edition/Fungus-wiki/fungus_docs/coding_standard.md

 Things to note:

-- using declarations all go together at the top of the file.
 - Remove any unused using declarations (can spot these easily with static code analysis - see below).
 - Runtime code goes in the Fungus namespace.
 - Editor code goes in the Fungus.EditorUtils namespace.